jarvisschultz/puppeteer_stack/README.md

 ===============

-This is a git "supermodule" that contains all of the ROS packages used in the Norhtwestern University LIMS lab's marionette project.
+This is a git "supermodule" that contains all of the ROS packages used in the Northwestern University NxR lab's marionette project.
 It is provided simply as a convenience to those wishing to gain access to all of the individual repositories.
 You can find more about the project in general at [this page][lims]